ghostx31/spookyintheam/archive/myconfigs.md

 </div>

 **Languages** \
-__Go:__: Recently started this language and I've been liking it a lot.
+__Go:__ Recently started this language and I've been liking it a lot.
 Go is on its way to become a language I code in daily.
 Quite fun. \
 __Python:__ Have been using it for sometime now and have written various middlewares for websites in Django. \
 __C++:__ Started out in programming with this language so its the closest to my heart.
 Sad I haven't had the oppurtunity to make some big projects in it.